ibm-cloud-docs/event-notifications/en-destination-email.md

 {{site.data.keyword.en_short}} provides a built-in SMTP server for sending transactional and informational event notification emails to recipients who need to be aware of events that happen within your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

-The emails originate from `no-reply@cloud.ibm.com` or `event-notifications@cloud.ibm.com`, but you can add your own reply-to address.
+In the default mode, the emails originate from `no-reply@cloud.ibm.com` or `event-notifications@cloud.ibm.com`, while you can add your own reply-to address.
+If you are using the email service with custom domain, the email originates from the custom domain that you have chosen.
 Except for test emails, the content cannot be modified within {{site.data.keyword.en_short}}.

 ![Email state-diagram](images/en-email-state-diagram.png "Email state diagram"){: caption="Figure 1.
 Email state diagram" caption-side="bottom"}